-You’ve probably come across frequent mention of Merino wool but what are the real benefits of it, and more importantly, what is it?
+You’ve probably come across frequent mention of Merino wool but what are the real benefits of it, where does it come from, and more importantly, what is Merino?

 Merino wool originates from a particular breed of sheep which is traditionally reared in harsh environments where most regular sheep couldn’t survive.
 What sets the Merino sheep apart is their dense, insulating coat of wool that traps heat inside.